danvergara/dblab/README.md

 - Zero dependencies.
 - Vim-style query editor (normal and insert modes, line-oriented editing commands).
 - Multi-query execution: write multiple SQL statements separated by `;` and run them concurrently with results displayed in separate tabs.
+- Single-query execution: press <kbd>ctrl+r</kbd> to execute only the query on the current cursor line, without running other statements in the editor.
 - Connection profiles with secure credential storage in the OS keyring.
 - Query history: executed queries are persisted across sessions and can be browsed/re-used via a filterable list.
 - Read-only mode: use `--readonly` to prevent accidental writes by forcing the database session into read-only mode (supported for PostgreSQL, MySQL, SQLite, Oracle, and SQL Server).